EDFA encourages, supports, and participates in eating disorders research

 Research Committee Members

-Chair - Associate Professor Genevieve Pepin
+Chair - Professor Genevieve Pepin

 Deakin University

-Associate Professor Pepin is an experienced mental health occupational therapist and a proficient academic.
-Built on almost 20 years’ work in the area of mental health and eating disorders in Canada and in Australia and including partnerships with national and international leaders in the field, A/Prof Pepin has established herself as a significant contributor to eating disorders research.
+Professor Pepin is an experienced mental health occupational therapist and a proficient academic.
+Built on almost 20 years’ work in the area of mental health and eating disorders in Canada and in Australia and including partnerships with national and international leaders in the field, Prof Pepin has established herself as a significant contributor to eating disorders research.
 Genevieve’s expertise and passion are in research co-produced with carers of people with an eating disorder, understanding the impact of eating disorders on function and the daily activities of those with an eating disorder and their family, and the development of innovative interventions promoting best health outcomes.

-University of Melbourne
+The University of Melbourne

 Some of her work includes completing the first Australian studies exploring the effectiveness of the Collaborative Care Skill building Workshop (CCSW), an evidence-based intervention for carers of people with an eating disorder developed by Professor Janet Treasure and colleagues in the UK.
 She also developed a training program to ensure CCSW is delivered effectively across eating disorder services and organisations.